eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/workspaces/index.md

 Use this property to define the type of authorization.

+!!! info

-Note: Currently, possible values are anonymous and oauth2 .
+    Currently, possible values are anonymous and oauth2 .
 If oauth2 is selected, you need to configure more options as described in section *Authorization*.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |